JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 To achieve these goals we made **DynamicalSystems.jl** so that it is:

-1. Transparent: extra care is taken so that the source code of all functions is clear and easy to follow, while remaining as small and concise as possible.
+1. **Transparent**: extra care is taken so that the source code of all functions is clear and easy to follow, while remaining as small and concise as possible.
-2. Intuitive: a software simple to use and understand makes experimentation easier.
+2. **Intuitive**: a software simple to use and understand makes experimentation easier.
-3. Easy to extend: This makes contributions more likely, and can motivate researchers to implement their method here, instead of leaving it in a cryptic script stored in some data server, never-to-be-published with the paper.
+3. **Easy to extend**: this makes contributions more likely, and can motivate researchers to implement their method here, instead of leaving it in a cryptic script stored in some data server, never-to-be-published with the paper.
-4. Reliable: the algorithm implementations are tested extensively.
+4. **Reliable**: the algorithm implementations are tested extensively.
-5. Well-documented: all implemented algorithms provide a high-level scientific description of their functionality in their documentation string as well as references to scientific papers.
+5. **Well-documented**: all implemented algorithms provide a high-level scientific description of their functionality in their documentation string as well as references to scientific papers.
-6. General: all algorithms work just as well with any system, whether it is a simple continuous chaotic system, like the Lorenz model, or a high dimensional discrete system like coupled standard maps.
+6. **General**: all algorithms work just as well with any system, whether it is a simple continuous chaotic system, like the Lorenz model, or a high dimensional discrete system like coupled standard maps.
-7. Performant: written entirely in Julia, and taking advantage of some of the best packages within the language, **DynamicalSystems.jl** is _really fast_.
+7. **Performant**: written entirely in Julia, and taking advantage of some of the best packages within the language, **DynamicalSystems.jl** is _really fast_.

 ## Citing
 There is a (small) paper associated with **DynamicalSystems.jl**.
 If we have helped